kyuupichan/electrumx/docs/PROTOCOL.rst

   * **pruning**

-    The history pruning limit of the server.
+    The history pruning limit of the server as an integer.
 If the server does not prune return *null*.

 **Example Response**